RAVE FabriCARE's True Quality Cleaning Blog

 The lesson for ordinary cleaners

-Customers who focus solely on price are, in my opinion, not worth pursuing under any circumstances.
-They’re the customers who are always demanding Mercedes quality at a Yugo price — an impossible deliverable.
-They’re the customers who’ll defect to another dry cleaner in a heartbeat.
-All it takes is a competitor offering lower prices, faster turnaround, longer hours, dive through service, a more convenient location and/or a more distinctive logo.
+By contrast, customers who focus solely on price are, in my opinion, not worth pursuing under any circumstances.
+They're the customers who are always demanding Mercedes quality at a Yugo price -- an impossible deliverable.
+They're the customers who'll defect to another dry cleaner in a heartbeat -- on the receipt of an enticing discount or coupon.

 On the other hand, if you dramatically improved the quality of the product you offered, clients would drool over the quality of your work and you wouldn’t have to agonize about pricing your product with prices that end in 1, 3, 7 or 9.